 Humans have always been fascinated by the ocean ...
 After all, even today we’re not entirely certain what lies beneath the waters that cover more than 70% of the Earth’s surface.
 So it’s no wonder that storytellers throughout history—from the most ancient mythologies to modern monster movies—have populated those dark waters with all sorts of giant ocean monsters, ready to wreak havoc on the surface world at a moment’s provocation.
+Some of these mythic sea monster are so large they can lay waste to entire cities with ease while others are no bigger than the creatures that actually inhabit the oceans of the world, but all of them have captured human imagination throughout the years.
 Below are just a few of our favorite sea monsters, from the mists of prehistory to the silver screen of the last few decades.
 What are some of your favorites?

 It wouldn’t be a proper sea monster list without touching on at least a few of the squamous entities that dwell beneath the waves in the stories of H.P.
 Lovecraft.
 Cthulhu is probably the Old Gent’s most famous creation, described by Lovecraft himself as resembling “an octopus, a dragon, and a human caricature.”
 According to Lovecraft’s work, Cthulhu “waits dreaming” in his house in the sunken city of R’lyeh, but when he wakes up, there’ll be trouble.